awong-dev/cantodict-archive/README.md

 bundle install
-bundle exec ruby pages-to-json.rb  # Generates the json extraction. bundle exec ruby json-to-sqlite.rb  # Puts it all in an sqlite DB bundle exec ruby make-dict.rb  # Creates kobo file with all entries.
+bundle exec ruby pages-to-json.rb  # Generates the json extraction. bundle exec ruby json-to-sqlite.rb  # Puts it all in an sqlite DB bundle exec ruby json-to-csv.rb  # Puts all json data into csv file.
+Has both jyutping and yale romanizations. bundle exec ruby make-dict.rb  # Creates kobo file with all entries.
 Use -h to see entry filter options. bundle exec ruby make-dict.rb  -j # Creates kindle file with all entries.
 Use -h to see entry filter options.
 ```